 Day 3-6: After enjoying a few days on the Snaefellsnes Peninsula, head one of two directions for the next three evenings.

-Option 1: Any traveler looking for an authentic Icelandic experience should head 2.5 hours south to a boutique hotel along the Varma River.
+Option 1: Any traveler looking for an authentic Icelandic experience should head 2.5 hours south to Frost and Fire, a boutique hotel along the Varma River.
 Steam rises around the outdoor pool and geothermally heated hot tubs make this setting an other-worldly terrain.

 There are a vast array of scenic drives within easy access of the hotel.
 An itinerary with map will be provided by Cairn Travels.

 Option 2: From Snaefellsnes Peninsula, drive two hours east to another dreamy location in Iceland.
-This four-star resort in west Iceland is the only in the country that is fully self-sustainable and powered by hot springs, making it one of the world’s most unique lodges.
+Hotel Husafell, a four-star resort in west Iceland is the only in the country that is fully self-sustainable and powered by hot springs, making it one of the world’s most unique lodges.

 From the hotel you can visit the country’s largest lava cave, Vidgelmir, and see Europe’s third largest glacier, Langjokull.
 After a visit to the beautiful waterfalls in the area, soak in the geothermal water of the Krauma Nature Baths, a 25-minute drive from the hotel.